Home >> Articles >> Recipes

 2 cups low-sodium vegetable broth

-8 ounces (about 3 cups) of campanelle or bow tie pasta
+8 ounces (about 3 cups) of tagliatelle (new favorite!) or campanelle or bow tie pasta

 1/2 cup heavy cream